 1. Visualize Losing

 If you've been following my philosophy, this one may come as a surprise... but stay with me.
 Often (but not always), athletes are unfocused against opponents that they perceive to be "inferior" to them (there are issues when they perceive the opponent to be "superior" than them too, but that's a totally different article).
 If athletes think they are going to win easily, their fight or flight response doesn't get activated and very few athletes will find their best performance when they don't perceive any risk.
 That being said, we've all been the situation where we lost (or almost lost) to an inferior opponent and it leaves a bitter taste in your mouth as a competitor.
 So athletes need to be reminded that anything can happen.
-Visualizing this possibility can wake them up to the risk and active their fight or flight response in a healthy way.
+Visualizing this possibility can wake them up to the risk and activate their fight or flight response in a healthy way.

 2. Increase Warm-Up Intensity In A Specific Way